Treaty of Turin (1696): Background

-France secretly agreed to surrender Casale to Savoy if its defences were destroyed.
-(Note: France purchased Casale from the Duke of Mantua in 1678; the legal fiction was that it was now returned, with Victor Amadeus representing Mantua.)
-After a token resistance, Casale capitulated in early July, and Victor Amadeus took possession.
-The Allies were increasingly suspicious but agreed to besiege Pinerolo.
+in November 1694, Victor Amadeus intensified informal talks with Louis XIV.
+In early 1695, France secretly agreed to surrender Casale if its defences were destroyed, (Note: France purchased Casale from the Duke of Mantua in 1678; the legal fiction was that it was now returned, with Victor Amadeus representing Mantua.) and in July Victor Amadeus took possession.
+With the Allies increasingly suspicious, treaty negotiations were conducted in secret between the Comte de Tessé and Savoy's senior diplomat, the Marquis de St-Thomas.